pangbo-1988/data_diff/readme.md

 ( The versions listed pass the tests.
 Other versions need more investigation. )

 ## Config Settings
-##### delta.py
+##### delta

+In `config.py`:
-Set Elastic Search IP address and port in `delta/config.py`
+Set Elastic Search IP address and port.

-Key value:
+Set Key value names.
-The key value in the json data determines whether two data are same.
+( The key value names in the json data determine whether two data are same. )
-The default values are 'url_base' and 'url_parameters', and can be configed in `delta/config.py`.

 ##### webcrawler
-Set website login url, username and password in
+Set website login url, username and password in `webcrawler/webcrawler/spiders/dvwa_spider.py`
-`webcrawler/webcrawler/spiders/dvwa_spider.py`
 Visit [scrapy tutorial](http://doc.scrapy.org/en/latest/intro/tutorial.html) for more info about crawling a website.

 ## Unique index name in Elastic Search
-We use index names 'lookup' and 'deltadb' for data storage in Elastic Search
+This tool uses index names 'lookup' and 'deltadb' for data storage in Elastic Search
 The index names should be unique in Elastic Search.
 If not, there may be problems when processing data.